cyamac1993/portfolio/README.md

 ## Publications
-1. Gaussian Three-Dimensional kernel SVM for Edge Detection Applications: published in international conference in computer science and electrical engineering (December ’2015) https://doi.org/10.48550/arXiv.1710.01260 2.Developing an Optimal 360-degree Video Streaming Using Multicasting for a Better QoE: Submitted/Under review
+1. Gaussian Three-Dimensional kernel SVM for Edge Detection Applications: published in international conference in computer science and electrical engineering (December ’2015) https://doi.org/10.48550/arXiv.1710.01260
+2. Developing an Optimal 360-degree Video Streaming Using Multicasting for a Better QoE: Submitted/Under review